Wigner dynamics for quantum gases under inhomogeneous gain and loss processes with dephasing: Wigner dynamics without dephasing

 where $l$ is the length of the subsystem with non zero rate $\gamma^-_x$ and $x_0=l/2$.
 After the initial preparation, the particles start flowing towards the empty sites in the RHS of the chain.
-We can use Eq.~\eqref{solution_cauchy_position} to compute $N_p([0,\infty],t)$, the number of particles in $[0,\infty]$ at time $t$.
+The physical picture is very simple: any particle in $[0,l]$ is destroyed with rate $\gamma^-$.
+The larger the annihilation rate $\gamma^-$, the higher the probability to destroy classical excitations in the phase-space.
+We can use Eq.~\eqref{solution_cauchy_position} to compute $N_p([0,\infty],t)$, the number of particles in $[0,\infty]$ at time $t$ or equivalently, the total number of excitations in $[0,\infty]$ with positive group velocity and survived up to time $t$.
 After some algebraic manipulations, we find

 This is shown in Fig. \ref{transport2} (b).
 For large times ($t/l\gg 1$), the number of particles $N_p([0,\infty],t)$ grows linearly in time, with proportionality constant